In this guide we answer the question: what is matrix management?

-For many organisations line management structure is principally based on function and resource supply and not on the resource demands needed to satisfy the delivery of projects or large-scale organisational change.
+For many organisations, line management structure is principally based on function and resource supply not on the resource demands needed to satisfy the delivery of projects or large-scale organisational change.

-The project management organisation is based on a customer-supplier environment: the customer specifies the desired result and the supplier provides resources and skills to accomplish the specified outcome.
+The project management organisation is based on a customer-supplier setting where the customer specifies the desired result and the supplier provides resources and skills to accomplish the specified outcome.

 In contrast, corporate organisations are structured in different ways, depending on their aims and culture, to allow the responsibilities of different functions and processes to be clearly allocated to departments and employees.
 For example, tall, flat, hierarchical, and centralised and decentralised.